pepetd/felipenogueira3d/content/posts/parent-constraint-to-last-maya-python.md

 ---
 categories:
 - development
-date: 2015-03-23T12:34:20-07:00
+date: '2015-03-23T12:34:20-07:00'
-description: "Snippet to constraint all selected nodes to the last selected."
+description: Snippet to constraint all selected nodes to the last selected.
 tags:
 - development
 - maya